CVE-2026-6384: Buffer Copy without Checking Size of Input ('Classic Buffer Overflow') in Red Hat Red Hat Enterprise Linux 6

 Potential Impact

-Successful exploitation can lead to denial of service or arbitrary code execution on affected systems running Red Hat Enterprise Linux 6 with the vulnerable gimp component.
-The vulnerability affects confidentiality, integrity, and availability.
-No known exploits in the wild have been reported as of the provided data.
+Successful exploitation can lead to denial of service or potentially arbitrary code execution on affected systems running Red Hat Enterprise Linux 6 with the vulnerable gimp component.
+The impact affects confidentiality, integrity, and availability as indicated by the CVSS vector.
+No known exploits in the wild have been reported.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the Red Hat advisory at https://access.redhat.com/security/cve/CVE-2026-6384 for current remediation guidance.
-Since no explicit patch or workaround information is provided, users should monitor the vendor advisory for updates.
-Until a fix is available, avoid processing untrusted GIF files with the vulnerable gimp component to reduce risk.
+Until an official fix is available, avoid processing untrusted GIF files with the affected gimp component to reduce risk.

 CVE-2026-6384: Buffer Copy without Checking Size of Input ('Classic Buffer Overflow') in Red Hat Red Hat Enterprise Linux 6